 Who doesn’t love making new friends?
 Especially friends all over the world?
 How cool is that?
 It’s great connecting with others and inviting them to experience your world.
 You’ll also have friends who would be more than willing to share their own little part of the world with you.
 Now you have something that other tourists may not have.
 It’s a good way to really see the world through the eyes of a local; after all, they know where all the good stuff is located.

 Learn a New Language

 So this one might be a bit tougher, because while you may not indeed learn a new language, you may very well learn a few new words or phrases such as “hello,” “please,” and “thank you,” and we almost all want to know “where is the bathroom?”
 Showing that you have an interest in their language and are willing to give it a try will endear you to the locals, since they’ll appreciate your wanting to know more about them and their culture.
 So go ahead and yell “bonjour” all throughout France!

 A Sense of Appreciation

-My mother would always say “You may think you have it bad, but there’s always someone out there who has it worse than you do.”
-I never truly understood what she meant until I visited a particular Caribbean island and saw the kids having fun without shoes, had no internet connection, but they were still happy.
+My mother would always say, “You may think you have it bad, but there’s always someone out there who has it worse than you do.”
+I never truly understood what she meant until I visited a particular Caribbean island and saw the kids having fun without shoes; they had no internet connection, but they were still happy.
 My own kids would have been complaining that there was no wi-fi connection.
 It just goes to show that you never truly appreciate what you have until you see others enjoying substantially less.
-So before you start complaining that your barista didn’t make your latte just right, remember there are those who don’t even have clean drinking water.
+So before you start complaining that your barista didn’t make your latte just right, remember that there are those who don’t even have clean drinking water.

-So start saving some cash, or travel on a budget if you have to, but no matter what you do, get out there and navigate the world in 2019!
+So start saving some cash or travel on a budget if you have to, but no matter what you do, get out there and navigate the world in 2019!